 - Finally, the cooled refrigerant fluid is released back into the ground and the cycle starts again

 The ground source heat pump diagram highlights this process visually below.

 How is a geothermal borehole installed?

-Before a geothermal borehole can be installed, the first step is to organise a geothermal survey.
+Before a geothermal borehole can be installed, the first step is to organise geothermal surveys.
 This will indicate the thermal characteristics of your site, including whether the ground is suitable for a deep-seated borehole and whether it can be feasibly accessed by large borehole drilling equipment.

-Specialist geothermal drilling rigs will then be used to dig a borehole and vertical pipes are inserted.
-The space between the pipes and the borehole wall is filled with a specialist type of grout and, once all has been completed, a series of tests will be conducted to check that the system works correctly.
+Specialist geothermal well drilling rigs will then be sued to dig a borehole and vertical pipes are inserted.
+The space between the pipes and the borehole wall is filled with a specialist type of grout, and, once all has been completed, a series of tests will be conducted to check that the system works correctly.